getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 ### Go get your sleep data

-Now that the container running the node server can serve over https, you can go to https://sleepify.me and
+Now that the container running the node server can serve over https, you can go to https://sleepify.me -- or the clever domain name you registered earlier -- and log in with your Jawbone credentials.
+I'm sleeping well, how about you?